Skip to content

 AWS SNS is a highly available, durable, secure, fully managed pub/sub messaging service that enables you to decouple microservices, distributed systems, and serverless applications.

-How CAP uses AWS SNS and SQS
+How CAP Uses AWS SNS and SQS

 SNS